 CIST 1401 Computer Networking Fundamentals

-Ms. Volz has been working in and around Information Security Systems since the 1980’s.
-During her Federal Government career she lead software teams supporting the development and maintenance of Electronic Surveillance Measure Systems, developed and taught the Army’s initial Information Security Courses, and directed the Army’s Regional Computer Emergency Response Team – South from concept to disestablishment.
-Ms. Volz has taught Cyber Security and Computer Science Courses for the US Army and several universities and colleges.
+Dr. Volz has worked in and around information security systems since the 1980s.
+During her federal government career, she led software teams supporting the development and maintenance of Electronic Surveillance Measure systems, developed and taught the U.S. Army’s initial information security courses, and directed the Army’s Regional Computer Emergency Response Team (CERT)–South from concept through disestablishment.
+She has also taught cybersecurity and computer science courses for the U.S. Army as well as for multiple universities and colleges.

-She holds the following Industry certifications: CISSP (Certified Information Systems Security Professional), CEH (Certified Ethical Hacker), GCIH (GIAC Certified Incident Handler), GCIA (GIAC Certified Intrusion Analyst), GPEN (GIAC Network Penetration Testing Certification), GPYC (GIAC Python Coder), GCFA (GIAC Certified Forensic Analyst), GSNA (GIAC Systems Network Auditor Certification) and GCED (GIAC Certified Enterprise Defender).
+She holds the following industry certifications: CISSP (Certified Information Systems Security Professional), CEH (Certified Ethical Hacker), GCIH (GIAC Certified Incident Handler), GCIA (GIAC Certified Intrusion Analyst), GPEN (GIAC Network Penetration Testing Certification), GPYC (GIAC Python Coder), GCFA (GIAC Certified Forensic Analyst), GSNA (GIAC Systems and Network Auditor), and GCED (GIAC Certified Enterprise Defender).

 CIST 1601 Information Security Fundamentals